Skip to main content

 A lumpsum investment involves investing a large amount of money in one go, while a Systematic Investment Plan (SIP) allows you to invest smaller, regular amounts over time.
 Lumpsum investments can be beneficial when the market is favourable, as all your capital is exposed to growth opportunities immediately.
 SIPs, on the other hand, help to average out the cost of investment by spreading it over time, reducing the impact of market volatility.

 To compare potential returns between a lumpsum and SIP, you can use a compound interest calculator and an SIP calculator.
 By inputting the respective investment amounts, expected returns, and time horizons, the respective calculators can estimate the future value of your investment.
+An SIP top up calculator can also help you choose your investment route.
+This tool allows you to explore the potential benefits of increasing your SIP contributions at regular intervals.
+It also helps you compare the difference between the return potentials of a regular SIP and a top up SIP.

 Mutual Fund investments are subject to market risks, read all scheme related documents carefully.